CEO Report: Key Impact and Updates Feb 2026

 Key Engagements

 • 14 Feb 2026 - the Society hosted the launch of the Australian Catholic Bishops Conference Social Justice Statement by the Justice and Peace Office of the Archdiocese of Sydney at Lewisham.
+This latest statement is focused on the key issues of rising cost of living and housing.
+Read the full Statement here.

 • 3 Feb 2026 - CEO Yolanda Saiz met with the Reserve Bank to discuss how members and employees are responding to the needs of the community across the full range of services delivered.
 The RBA also showed strong interest in the rising costs to the Society of sustaining these services.